arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.conveyor-sorting-app-note/content.md

 ---
-title: 'Conveyor belt sorting with remote monitoring using Opta™'
+title: 'Conveyor Belt Sorting with Remote Monitoring using Opta™'
 difficulty: intermediate
 description: "This application note describes how to remotely control and monitor a conveyor and sorting system in real time using the Opta™ and its built-in cloud connectivity."
 tags: